Table of Contents

 ];

-CsvWriter includes a Create method that can be used to create an instance of CsvWriter<T> that allows you to write fields, records, or unescaped raw data directly into your output, while taking care of field quoting, delimiters, and escaping.
-The writer can be configured to flush automatically if the library detects that the internal buffers are getting saturated or flushed manually.
+Use the Create-method in @"FlameCsv.CsvWriter" to create an instance of CsvWriter<T> that allows you to write fields, records, or unescaped raw data directly into your output, while taking care of field quoting, delimiters, and escaping.
+The writer can be flushed manually, or be configured to flush automatically if the library detects that the internal buffers are getting saturated.

 using (CsvWriter<char> writer = CsvWriter.Create(TextWriter.Null))